 Each school has a College Counseling Liaison to support sophomores, juniors and seniors through the college process.

 Students receive advisor reports, unofficial mid-term and official end-of-semester grade reports and comments.

 The SYA faculty includes both local and American teachers.
 The majority of faculty hold advanced degrees.

-At the end of the year, the vast majority of SYA students — even those who came as beginners — take the AP Language and Culture exam relevant to their host country.
+At the end of the year, many SYA students take the AP Language and Culture exam relevant to their host country.

 Learning Beyond the Conventional Classroom

 Outside of the classroom, the on-site Extra Curricular Coordinator helps students find opportunities to engage with the local community including: sports, art and volunteering.

 All SYA students live with host families to fully immerse themselves in their host country.